mjmiller41/sushi-near-me/_places/osaka-louisville-ky.md

   name: "Osaka"
   type: Restaurant
   links: null
 description: "One of a small chain of casual Japanese eateries known for a selection of traditional sushi fare.
-Looking for sushi in Louisville, Kentucky?
-Check out Osaka ..."
+Osaka serves delicious sushi in Louisville, Kentucky.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, lunch, and dinner."
 place_id: ChIJRV-GzD5zaYgR2O7nFVtgykY
 photos:
   - name: >-